HitaloCesar/HitaloCesar.github.io/_tabs/about.md

 <img src="../assets/images/about_photo.png" alt="about_photo" height="400" width="400" />

+Welcome to my personal website, a place to learn a bit about me and explore my study notes, tutorials, and other random topics that have sparked my interest.
+I love developing, testing and understanding new ideas, but unfortunately, time constraints often limit my ability to document them, even though I would love to do so.
+This website is my attempt to share and record those thoughts more regularly, as well as to introduce myself and make new friends.
+So, please, feel free to reach out and connect.

 I am from Araxa, a small town in the state of Minas Gerais in Brazil but currently I live in Campinas-SP.
 I have bachelor's degree in Computer Engineering by UNICAMP and am currently an Android framework software engineer at Motorola.
 In the professional/educational side, I am interested in many different topics such as algorithms, nature-inspired algorithms, computer theory, mathematics, Android operating system, application development, software engineering and others.
-I am always willing to learn new things and face new challenges.
+I am always willing to learn new things.

 Out of the professional/eduational side, I also love sports(specially martial arts and chess), music and musical instruments(specially the string ones); detail: for both things(sports and music) I'm merely an admirer with very limited skills hehehe.
 I also appreciate to have conversations about random subjects like philosophy, astronomy, physics and things like that.

 ## Professional Experiences

-- **Software engineer at Motorola - intern and contract**
+- **Software engineer at Motorola - intern and full-time**
   - *2021 - Now*
   - Implement customizations in the Android operating system, with a specific focus on the framework, SystemUI, internal privileged/system and security applications to align with Motorola's strategic objectives, serving a global user base of millions.
   -  Solve various kinds of bugs, including UX and performance issues, leading to an enhanced user experience for a global audience.